 William Hamilton is a University of Florida Levin College of Law Skills Professor.
 Professor Hamilton teaches electronic discovery, data analytics, and complex litigation.
 Mr. Hamilton is also the Executive Director of the International Center for Automated Information Retrieval at the law school.

 Tessa has been practicing law at Husch Blackwell LLP for 28 years where she is a partner and co-chair of the firm’s eDiscovery Solutions group.
 Tessa has a strong understanding of the legal, technical, and strategic aspects of eDiscovery.
-Tessa has served as lead eDiscovery counsel in numerous class actions and has led eDiscovery efforts for numerous companies that were the target of investigations by the Department of Justice,
+She has served as lead eDiscovery counsel in numerous class actions and has led eDiscovery efforts for numerous companies that were the target of investigations by the Department of Justice,

 Recognized by Corporate eDiscovery in 2018 as one of the voices driving the conversation in ediscovery, Kelly Twigger is a practicing attorney, software developer, blogger, author, and speaker on issues in electronic discovery and legal technology.
 As Principal at ESI Attorneys,